Darling Easter bunny jars that are SO simple to make and are one of my favorite Easter crafts for kids or adults.

 Oriental Trading Company sent me these awesome plastic jars to make our Easter bunny jars, but you could also use baby food jars (like I did for my painted Easter bunny jars), mason jars, or any other jar you have on hand.

 This post contains affiliate links for your convenience.
-I make a very small percentage if you make a purchase at no extra cost to you to cover my blog expenses.
+I make a very small percentage if you make a purchase at no extra cost to you.
 Thank you!

 Easter Bunny Jars

-- Jars with lids (I used these, but mason jars, baby food jars, and other jars work great too)
+- Jars with lids (mason jars, baby food jars, and other jars work great too)

 - Light pink vinyl and black vinyl